 Presidents’ Day is a wonderful American holiday celebrating two of our great presidents, George Washington and Abraham Lincoln.
-I’ve gathered up some activities and resources I think you will enjoy as you plan your Presidents’ Day Theme.
+I’ve gathered up books, printables, activities, worksheets, and resources for your Presidents’ Day unit study.

-Presidents’ Day Lapbook: This Presidents’ Day Lapbook is a great way to learn about the holiday as well as George Washington and Abraham Lincoln.
-It is especially designed to work well with reluctant writers or children who struggle with writing so it is focused more on content than writing.
-This is an easy to assemble lapbook and it looks great when it is done.
+Presidents’ Day Lapbook: This Presidents’ Day Lapbook is designed to work well with reluctant writers or children who struggle with writing.
+This is a low-key, easy to assemble lapbook and it looks great when it is done.

-Presidents’ Day Writing and Notebooking Pages: Do some creative writing for Presidents’ Day!
-This Presidents’ Day Writing Pages includes both standard and primary lines in each design.
+Presidents’ Day Notebooking Pages: Do some creative writing for Presidents’ Day!
+Presidents’ Day Notebooking Pages includes both standard and primary lines in each design.

 U. S. Presidents Fun Fact Cards: If you and your children want to learn about many of the presidents this month, check out my U.S. Presidents Fun Fact Cards.
 This is a collection of fascinating facts that you won’t find anywhere else.
 I guarantee you will learn some fun things along with your children while using these.
 If you do a morning time with your children, these can easily be added to your basket.